dnuma/dnuma/README.md

 But David’s not just about squashing bugs—he’s passionate about building software people actually enjoy using.
 He’s a lifelong learner, always diving into new tech, refining his workflows, and leveling up his craft.
 He’s fluent in English and Spanish, and works independently like a pro in remote setups.

 When he’s not automating the universe, you’ll find David hanging out with his family, adventuring with his dogs, tuning into a podcast or audiobook, or geeking out over Star Wars lore.
-And yes, he still writes about himself in the third person—because why not?
+And yes, he still asks an LLM to write about himself in the third person—because why not?